ClickHouse

 Multi-tenancy mode

-Coroot supports a multi-tenancy mode, enabling a single ClickHouse instance to store logs, metrics, and profiles for multiple projects (or clusters).
+Coroot supports a multi-tenancy mode, enabling a single ClickHouse instance to store logs, traces, profiles, and metrics for multiple projects (or clusters).

 In this mode, Coroot automatically creates a dedicated database for each project.
 Telemetry data pushed by Coroot agents (coroot-node-agent and coroot-cluster-agent) are stored in their respective project databases, ensuring isolation and efficient querying for individual projects.